 Instant Pot Potatoes are so easy to make, and are the perfect fast side dish for so many dinners.
+These buttery little beauties practically melt in your mouth.
 My family is obsessed with this easy garlic potato recipe.

 A few years ago we made some simple Roasted Baby Potatoes to accompany my Top Round Roast for a photo shoot.
 It was like an accidental recipe.
 Something I threw together on a whim.
 But we totally fell in love with it.
 It became our go to recipe anytime we needed a side dish.